waf/CSharpRepl/README.md

 dotnet tool install -g csharprepl
 ```

-And then run by executing `csharprepl` at the command line.
+After installation is complete, run `csharprepl` to begin.

 ## Usage:

-Run `csharprepl` from the command line to start.
+Run `csharprepl` from the command line to begin an interactive session.
 The default colorscheme uses the color palette defined by your terminal, but these colors can be changed using a [`theme.json`](https://github.com/waf/CSharpRepl/blob/main/CSharpRepl/themes/dracula.json) file provided as a command line argument.

 ### Evaluating Code